'Dark times' in Russia, as disabled dissident sent to die in jail

 Already a member?

-"It took a year of rehab for him to learn to walk again," Browder said, referring to Russia's first attempt to destroy one of the regime's best-known critics.
+"It took a year of rehab for him to learn to walk again," Browder recalled, referring to Russia's first attempt to destroy one of the regime's loudest critics.

-But on Monday (17 April), neither Kara-Murza's wife, Evgeniya, or his foreign friends could do anything to help as Russia jailed the still-disabled 41-year old and father of three for 25 years, finding him guilty of "treason", among other charges.
+But on Monday (17 April), neither Kara-Murza's wife, Evgeniya, or his foreign friends could do anything to help as Russia jailed the still-disabled 41-year old and father-of-three for 25 years, finding him guilty of "treason", among other charges.

 His British passport (he is a dual national) did not help him either.